Jaminanim/AO3-Bookmark-Downloader/README.md

 ### Chrome Download Settings
 For the best experience, configure Chrome to download files automatically:
-1. Go to Chrome Settings > Advanced > Downloads
+1. Go to Chrome Settings > Downloads
 2. Turn off "Ask where to save each file before downloading"
 3. Set your download location to a dedicated folder (e.g., "AO3 Downloads")